Four Idioms 2

 Instructions

 Read the idioms below.
 Do you understand the example sentences?
-Yes, or no, check the meaning and then use them when you speak.
+Check the meaning and then use them when you speak.

 ballpark figure